rymonyu/Jackal/shell_helper/README.md

-This is to help find jackal IP with an automatic shell
+This is an bash file to find Jackal IP automatically